** Free Domestic Shipping on Every Order **

 Overall, when it comes to how to address your wedding invitations, there are a few things to keep in mind: start by knowing the marital status and any relevant titles each party may hold—and then make the decision about how formal (or informal) you want the invitation to feel.
 Use the above outline as a guide as you go and, remember—the way you address the outside of your invitation sets the tone for what’s inside (and what’s to come on the day of!), so pay close attention to detail.

-Want even more pro wedding stationery tips?
-Browse the rest of our blog for advice and inspiration—or head to our stationery store to start customizing your suite today.
+Browse the rest of our blog for advice and inspiration—or head to our collection of Luxury Wedding Invitations to start customizing your suite today.
 Cheers, brides, to a seamless celebration!